gruvw/pireplay/README.md

 ### Requirements

-- Raspberry Pi board (recommended board: `Raspberry Pi 5 4GB`)
+- Raspberry Pi board (recommended board: `Raspberry Pi 5 4GB` for pireplay, or `Raspberry Pi Zero 2 W` for pireplay mini)
-- Micro SD card 64 GB
+- Micro SD card (at least 64 GB)
 - Raspberry Pi Camera module 3 (regular 75° sensor)
 - CSI Camera FPC connector cable to Raspberry Pi (select the correct one depending on you Raspberry Pi board)
-- Raspberry Pi alimentation (Micro USB/USB type C)
+- Raspberry Pi alimentation (Micro USB/USB type C), make sure both the cable and alimentation provide sufficient voltage
 - PiReplay box (see below)

 #### PiReplay box

+You can 3D print the corresponding box for the PiReplay device.

 <!-- TODO -->